RKouchoo/ainmedl/README.md

 In this case the cache file is called: `Violet-Evergarden-(Sub).yaml`

-Thats all you have to pass in to the move tool..
+Thats all you have to pass in to the move tool so a final command would look like:
+`python moveToFolder.py Violet-Evergarden-(Sub).yaml`